 We put so much work and thought into our gardens, and there's nothing like being rewarded with a bountiful harvest of potatoes, carrots, or radishes.
 Sometimes, the garden provides much more than we can eat today or even tomorrow.
 Some crops, we grow specifically to store.
 It is heartbreaking to watch the fruits of our labor shrivel up in the crisper or get soggy and rotten before we can enjoy them.

 Food always tastes best when it's freshly harvested, but knowing how to store your root veggies properly can both help retain some of that great garden-fresh flavor and prolong the amount of time it will keep.
-With that in mind, here are the best ways for storing some of the most popular root vegetables:
+With that in mind, here are the best ways of storing some of the most popular root vegetables.

 How to Store Root Vegetables

 - Beets: Cut the tops off.
 Brush off any soil, but don't wash them.
 Store your beets in an open bowl or another container with a damp towel or paper towel set over the top.
 Don't refrigerate.

 - Carrots: Cut the tops off, brush off any soil.
 Store in a cool place (the refrigerator crisper drawer or lowest shelf) in an open container.
 They need to be kept moist to stay crisp, so wrap them in a damp towel.

 - Celeriac: Wrap individual roots in a damp towel.
 Store in your refrigerator's crisper drawer.

 - Garlic: Remove the foliage and let the garlic sit out in a dry spot for a few days to cure.
 Brush off any soil, then store your garlic in a cool, dark place.
 Garlic bulbs can be stored in bowls or baskets; just make sure to check stored garlic regularly for any mushiness or signs of sprouting.